Grand Traverse County, Grawn, Carl's Retreading

 This site is located at 5175 Sawyer Woods Drive in the city of Grawn.
 The site consists of approximately four acres formerly used as a tire storage area by the now-bankrupt Carl’s Tire Retreading Company in the 1980s and 1990s.
 In December 1995, a fire occurred at the site that burned for over 20 days.
 Aqueous Film Forming Foam (AFFF) was used to put out the fire, but ultimately the tires were buried to put out the flames.

-- The third round of quarterly sampling from the permanent monitoring wells will be collected in the next few months.
+- On November 7, 2019 the next round of quarterly sampling from the permanent monitoring wells were collected.

 Residential Well Testing/Alternate Water Information